blablacar/dgr/README.md

 - scripts at runlevels (build, prestart...)
 - templates and attributes
 - static files
-- images from (base filesystem to start from)
 - images dependencies

 **Scripts** are executed at the image build, before your container is started and more.
 See [runlevels](#runlevels) for more information.